SearchWP

 We can take advantage of SearchWP’s ability to parse and make searchable the content from readable documents stored in the WordPress Media library.
 This can be paired with SearchWP’s powerful ability to index ‘extra’ metadata in its own index, without affecting the data stored in WordPress’ post or postmeta table.

-If you’d like to make your WooCommerce Downloadable document content searchable, you can add this snippet to your theme’s functions.php
+If you’d like to make your WooCommerce Downloadable content searchable, you can use this hook:

 <?php